francisfuzz/francisfuzz/README.md

-## 👋
+## 👋 Hi, my name is Francis.

-My name is Francis.
-I'm a Senior Partner Engineer at GitHub where I have the privilege of enabling GitHub's Technology Partners to create compelling experiences for our shared customers.
-I've been with GitHub since 2015 starting as a Support Engineer, followed by a brief stint as a program manager.
-My professional background is an eclectic mix of software engineering, support, and teaching.
-Cultivating high psyschological safety, exercising curiosity, and creating space to learn and solve problems together are my most valued work practices.
+I'm a Senior Software Engineer at GitHub (the very site you're on!).
+Currently, I am the lead engineer for our Global Expansion team working on internationalization and localization.
+I joined GitHub in 2015 as its 625th employee as a Technical Support Engineer.

+My most valued work practices are building high-trust relationships, cultivating high psyschological safety, exercising curiosity, and creating space to learn and solve problems together (I love pair programming! 🍐 ).

 ### Words I live by